treesacherian/IncProject2FE/README.md

 ## Creators

-This application was created by Tressa Cherian & Adele Watkins.
+This application was created by Treesa Cherian & Adele Watkins.